Our Work

 Wildfire Brush Truck

 With a tree canopy of 36%, it’s no wonder Bellevue is referred to as a “City in a Park”, yet it brings with it a higher risk of wildfire activity in our community.
-The WA Department of Natural Resources has issued a warning of risk to several portions of the city due to wildland vulnerability.
+The WA Department of Natural Resources issued a warning of risk to several portions of the city due to wildland vulnerability.

 During the winter months when snow and ice events hit our area, the Brush Truck will assist firefighters in responding to fires located in higher elevation neighborhoods.